 Off-Road Performance

 Electric bikes and mopeds can both be used for off-road riding.
-Electric mountain bikes are available that are capable of handling extremely rugged terrain.
-These are designed with suspension systems and larger tires for maximum traction.
+There are electric mountain bikes that can handle extremely rugged terrain.
+These models have full suspension and wide, knobby tires for extra traction.

 Winner: Both e-bikes and mopeds can be ridden off-road.